AkingbadeOmosebi/interview/README.md

   - Opsfolio: From Interview Task → DevSecOps Mastery.
   - This repository demonstrates how a simple technical interview assessment app became a production-ready, security-hardened DevSecOps portfolio project.
+  - In short: it started as an interview task, now it’s my Opsfolio: a hands-on reflection of how I can build, secure, and deploy software.